What is dandelion root?

 It is also very common to find dandelion root benefits in tincture form or as part of an herbal formula using other liver herbs to make "digestive bitters."

 To extract the medicinal properties from the roots you must use an 80 proof vodka or other alcohol equivalent.
 Simply macerate the root with the alcohol in a high speed blender, place in a jar with a lid and store in a dark place for 4-6 weeks.
-It is always good to label and date your tinctures since they take a bit of time and you may forget about them.
+It is always good to label and date your tinctures since they take a bit of time and you may not recall the herbs utilized..

 Dandelion root powder can be made or purchased.
 It is a lot fresher if you make your own by placing the dried dandelion roots in a high speed blender or NutriBullet and grind them into a powder.